 Cut up some fruit and have some fun!

-Watermelon sangria is perfect for the summertime.
+Watermelon sangria is perfect for summertime.
 Watermelons are fresh and in season.
-While this recipe does not use a fresh watermelon syrup, fresh-cut watermelon slices are the perfect accompaniment to serve.
+While this recipe does not use fresh watermelon syrup, fresh-cut watermelon slices are the perfect accompaniment to serve.
 The Olive Garden serves this with fresh strawberries and fresh orange slices.
+You can also serve it with raspberries.

 What is Moscato Wine?

-Moscato wine is a white wine that is sweet.
-So it’s perfect for those who do not drink a lot of wine!
+Moscato wine is a sweet white wine.
+So it’s perfect for those who do not drink much wine!
 It comes from the Muscat Blanc grate.

-While this wine originates in Italy, it is now made in regions around the world.
+While this wine originates in Italy, it is now made in regions worldwide.

 What is Sangria?